 At the six o’clock hour, the festivities moved inside to the west parlor and DeMaine explained that he would play in the baroque style while performing alongside the pianoforte, holding the instrument between his calves rather than letting it rest on the floor with an end pin.
 This technique dampens the cello, preventing the transmission of sound through the floor and allowing for better balance with the quieter, late eighteenth-century, English pianoforte.
 The duo performed a set featuring works from Beethoven, Haydn, and Scarlatti, transporting the audience to the 19th century, when the Kirkland family used to enjoy music in the same room.

 Intermission provided the audience an opportunity to learn about the restoration of Ayr Mount’s pianoforte as the musicians engaged in conversation with John Watson, Associate Curator of Musical Instruments at Colonial Williamsburg Foundation.
-Watson described his close relationship with the Kirkland’s pianoforte, which has resided at Ayr Mount since the early nineteenth century, except for the three years it spent in Watson’s workshop.
+Watson described his close relationship with the Kirkland’s pianoforte, which has resided at Ayr Mount since the early 19th-century, except for the three years it spent in Watson’s workshop.
 Watson first heard about the piano from a couple of instrument collectors, who said they had seen a late eighteenth-century piano at a house belonging to the Kirkland family in Hillsborough.
 Watson dialed information for Hillsborough, asked for the Kirklands, and was fortunate to be connected to the elderly Emily Kirkland.
 She offered to show him the piano, and when he arrived insisted he make an offer to purchase the piece, which at the time, was missing all of its keys and hammers.
 Mrs. Kirkland said when her husband was a boy he discovered a little ball of lead in each of the key levers and he had figured out a way to knock the piece of lead out, so he could take them down to the river and use them as fishing sinkers.
 Despite its poor condition, Watson purchased the piano.
 One month later, Dick Jenrette purchased Ayr Mount from the Kirkland family and was soon contacted by Watson, who wanted to let him know that he had the Kirkland’s piano.
 The two worked out a plan to restore the instrument and return it to Ayr Mount, where it sits today and continues to be played.

 Videos from The Classical Ideal at Ayr Mount